NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 For client user authentication (AWS Cognito) to properly work, the Archive needs to be hosted behind HTTPS / SSL.

 If the server is proxied through a suitable **https** (Translator) hostname, then HTTPS/SSL access will be handled by the NGINX instance running on the core Translator server.
+If an independent Archive deployment is being implemented, then the Archive web application access will generally need to proxied through a locally installed copy of NGINX (next section).

 ### NGINX Installation and Configuration

-If an independent Archive deployment is being implemented, then the Archive web application access will generally need to proxied through a locally installed copy of NGINX.
 To deploy NGINX in this manner, it is once again most convenient to run it as a Docker container, assuming that the NGINX configuration is left externally accessible.

 First, execute a [**docker pull nginx** from DockerHub](https://hub.docker.com/_/nginx).